wargabasdat/Seleksi-2023-Tugas-1/README.md

   0. See available commands
   1. Get driver standings of a season or more
   2. Get the races of a season or more
-  3. Get a race results (requires race IDs on the F1 website)
+  3. Get race results (requires race IDs on the F1 website)
   4. Get multiple race results (must set an array of race IDs first)
   5. Set an array of multiple race IDs
   6. Get the drivers that raced in a range of seasons